Specoolazius/mcserver-discordbot/README.md

 # mcserver-discordbot

-Currenlty in development.
+Currently in development.
 Readme will follow soon.